py-why/EconML/doc/spec/estimation/dml.rst

 :class:`.SparseLinearDML`, :class:`.KernelDML`.
 For fullly non-parametric heterogeneous treatment effect models, check out the :class:`.NonParamDML` and the :class:`.CausalForestDML`.
-For treatments assigned sequentially over several time periods, see the class :class:`.DynamicDML`.
 For more options of non-parametric CATE estimators, check out the :ref:`Forest Estimators User Guide <orthoforestuserguide>` and the :ref:`Meta Learners User Guide <metalearnersuserguide>`.